giselabcruz/Canary-Islands-Travel-Advisor-Final-Project/README.md

 ### __Modularization__:
 Is a key principle that emphasizes the organization of code into independent, self-contained modules or components.

-_In this project_:
-The code is divided into distinct packages, such as Model and Controller, promoting a modular structure.
-Each package encapsulates related functionality, making it easier to understand, maintain, and extend.
-Modularization enhances code reuse, as individual modules can be developed, tested, and updated independently.

 ### __Cohesion__:
 Refers to the degree to which elements within a module or component work together to achieve a common goal.

-_In this project_:
-The Model package demonstrates high cohesion by encapsulating related classes and interfaces responsible for data manipulation, business logic (Weather and Location), and persistence (WeatherRepository).
-The separation of concerns within each package enhances the clarity of responsibilities, contributing to higher cohesion.

 ### __Abstraction__:
 Involves simplifying complex systems by modeling classes or components at the appropriate level of detail.

-_In this project_:
-Abstraction is evident in the use of interfaces (e.g., WeatherRepository) to define a contract without specifying implementation details.
-This allows for interchangeable implementations, adhering to the Dependency Inversion principle.
-The Model package abstracts away the internal details of data manipulation and persistence, providing a higher-level interface for interaction.